Sw1ftFlow/parking_guard/README.md

 - Ingest historical BTC data via public API (CoinGecko)
 - Build a Lakehouse pipeline in **Databricks** using Delta tables
-- Orchestrate the workflow using **Apache Airflow**
+- Orchestrate the workflow using **Darabricks Workflows**
-- Train an AI model (LSTM / Prophet) to forecast BTC price
+- Train an AI model (XGBClassifier) to forecast BTC price increase or decrease
-- Interact with the data using an LLM-based interface

 ---